mmowlai/Neural-Networks/README.md

 # Neural-Networks
-Implementing a custom activation function.
+Implementing PELU activation function.\
+Analysing the differences of RELU and PELU results on MNIST dataset using Tensorflow.